Shagshag/prestashop-documentation/HelperListCore.md

 * Visibility: **public**
 * This property is **static**.
-* This property is defined in classes\helper\HelperList.php line 64
+* This property is defined in [classes/helper/HelperList.php line 64](https://github.com/PrestaShop/PrestaShop/blob/1.6.1.1/classes/helper/HelperList.php#64)

 ### $is_cms